-Our graduate employment rates are among the UK's best, with 94% of our students in work and/or further study (HESA Graduate Outcomes Survey, 2019/20).
-We're also a Top 10 University for Career Prospects (WhatUni Student Choice Award, 2022) and we're in the top 20% of all universities in England for graduate start-up activities (Knowledge Exchange Framework 2022).
+Our graduate employment rates are among the UK's best, with 94% of our students in work and/or further study (HESA Graduate Outcomes Survey, 2020/21).
+We're in the top 20% of all universities in England for graduate start-up activities (Knowledge Exchange Framework 2022).

 Work placement year

-You can boost your employability by taking an optional paid placement year between years 2 and 3 of your degree.
+You can boost your employability by taking an optional paid placement after your second or third year of study.

 Previous students on this course have had placements in organisations such as: